burgil/say.js/README.md

     at readableAddChunk (node:internal/streams/readable:312:11)
     at Readable.push (node:internal/streams/readable:253:10)
     at Pipe.onStreamRead (node:internal/stream_base_commons:190:23)
-PS C:\Users\Burgil\Desktop\say.js>
 ```
-Note: everything else worked, just stream didnt work

-# Update 1: I decided to not use text-to-speech AI as it is too expensive for my use-case, starting to test streaming on windows and later on I will add it to linux
+# Update 2: I decided to not use text-to-speech AI as it is too expensive for my use-case, starting to test streaming on windows and later on I will add it to linux

-# Stream is ready for Windows BUT was not tested yet, I probably still need to pipe it, But before I start - while closing tabs I've found Google's new Speech Synthesizer, An alternative that will save the time and effort required to later add support for linux or even worry about it: https://cloud.google.com/text-to-speech - AI Lifelike speech Synthesis - They give 300$ in free credits, But I'm not so sure about it yet, depending how cheap it is, and if I even get my 300$ in credits, I might recommend you to choose it instead if you're looking for hosting it behind a dedicated server like myself, I will update here as soon as I finished testing the pricing and the speed of this new AI lifelike speech synthesis by Google
+# Update 1: Stream is ready for Windows BUT was not tested yet, I probably still need to pipe it, But before I start - while closing tabs I've found Google's new Speech Synthesizer, An alternative that will save the time and effort required to later add support for linux or even worry about it: https://cloud.google.com/text-to-speech - AI Lifelike speech Synthesis - They give 300$ in free credits, But I'm not so sure about it yet, depending how cheap it is, and if I even get my 300$ in credits, I might recommend you to choose it instead if you're looking for hosting it behind a dedicated server like myself, I will update here as soon as I finished testing the pricing and the speed of this new AI lifelike speech synthesis by Google

 <img src="https://travis-ci.org/Marak/say.js.svg?branch=master" />